reefland/ansible-k3s-argocd-renovate/README.md

   ```

 ---

+### Comments

-I provide a lot of documentation notes below for my own use.
+* I provide a lot of documentation notes below for my own use.
 If you find it overwhelming, keep in mind most of it you do not need.
-Also note that towards the bottom is a section which shows how to use Ansible to run this in stages (step by step) to built it up in layers using `tags`.
+* Towards the bottom is a section which shows how to use Ansible to run this in stages (step by step) to built it up in layers using `tags`.
+* I no longer use Longhorn for in-cluster storage.
+I currently use Rook-Ceph instead, however that's outside the scope of this project.

 ---